 Meniscal tears are amongst the most commonly encountered knee injuries.
-Athletes, especially those who play contact sports, have a greater risk for meniscal tears.
-However, anyone at all age groups can tear a meniscus.
-When individuals discuss torn cartilage within the knee, they are generally making reference to a torn meniscus.
+The meniscus in the knee is usually damaged by a twist occurring on a slightly flexed knee.
+Athletes especially, and those who play contact sports have a greater risk for meniscal tears.
+However, anyone from any age group can tear a meniscus.
+When individuals discuss torn cartilage within the knee, they are probably making reference to a torn meniscus.
+Meniscus tears are a special risk for older athletes since the meniscus weakens with age.
+More than 40% of people 65 or older have them.

 Anatomy of the knee